odoo/odoo/doc/reference/views.rst

 ``archivable``
   whether records belonging to a column can be archived / restored if an ``active`` field is defined on the model.
 Default: true.
+``draggable``
+  whether records belonging to a column can be dragged into another column.
+  Default: true.
+``column_draggable``
+  whether columns (grouped by an M2O field) can be dragged to change their sequence.
+Default: true.
 ``quick_create``
   whether it should be possible to create records without switching to the form view.
 By default, ``quick_create`` is enabled when the Kanban view is